-1. William McDonough: Clip #15 "The Rouge Plant" (length 5:48) http://www.oninnovation.com/videos/detail. aspx?video=1192&title=The Rouge Plant And Ford Motor Company A. What was the guiding principle of the Rouge Plant redevelopment?
-B. How did William Clay Ford Jr. and William McDonough define the goal for quality soil?
-C. By installing features such as the living roof, porous pavement, wetlands and swales, how much money did Ford Motor Company save over installing a traditional storm water treatment facility?
-D. According to McDonough, this project required what four traits?
-2. William McDonough: Clip #17 "The Green Roof" (length 3:51) http://www.oninnovation.com/videos/detail. aspx?video=1194&title=The Green Roof A. The living roof at the Ford Rouge is composed of what plant?
-B. List four of the benefits of the living roof at the Ford Rouge: C. What surprised McDonough about the living roof project at the Ford Rouge?
+- 1. William McDonough: Clip #15 "The Rouge Plant" (length 5:48) - A. What was the guiding principal of the Rouge Plant redevelopment? - B. How did William Clay Ford Jr. and William McDonough define the goal for quality soil? - C. By installing features such as the living roof, porous pavement, wetlands and swales, how much money did Ford Motor Company save over installing a traditional storm water treatment facility?

+D. According to McDonough, this project required massive amounts of what four traits?

+2. William McDonough: Clip #17 "The Living Roof" (length 3:51)

+- A. The living roof at the Ford Rouge is composed of what plant? - B. List four of the benefits of the living roof at the Ford Rouge:

+C. What surprised McDonough about the living roof project?